hellenrga/blog/content/docs/azure-finops-hub.md

 # What is Azure FinOps Hub?

-The Azure FinOps Hub is a community-driven template designed to consolidate Azure financial management tools as Cost Management + Billing, Azure Advisor, Azure Policy etc. into a **single interface**.
+The Azure FinOps Hub is a community-driven template designed to consolidate Azure financial management tools as 'Cost Management + Billing, Azure Advisor, Azure Policy' etc. into a **single interface**.
 Simple as that.

 (Why is it so hard to find straightforward concepts on internet these days?)